To Bake or Not to Bake, That is the Question

 The question asked most often was, why do I bake my wood pieces?
 To answer this question, let’s do a little experiment together.

-I have a very nice piece of birch lumber here.
+I have a very nice piece of poplar lumber here.
 It is quite dry and, as you can see, it is almost completely white.
 The grain is unremarkable — the wood seems featureless.
-But birch is a very pleasant wood to carve and this piece has been patiently awaiting its turn to become something beautiful.
+But poplar is a very pleasant wood to carve and this piece has been patiently awaiting its turn to become something beautiful.
 We’ll use this piece for our experiment.

-This piece of birch is fairly large.
+This piece of poplar is fairly large.
 There is enough wood here for both a spoon and a shallow bowl.
 I’ve drawn the basic shapes on the board.

 The board is 95 mm wide and 30 mm thick.
 I’ve cut the board in half so you can readily see the wood’s texture and light color tone.